LotfiAghel/NSerializer/README.md

 this project create json serilizer/deserilizer  function at compileTime with Macro

 be careful it's in very primary stage
+BE CAREFULL IT'S IN VERY PRIMARY STAGE :( but i use in real project dont worry a lot
 # support
 ## support Drived Class
 ## support enums